Fluctuation of the Largest Eigenvalue of a Kernel Matrix with application in Graphon-based Random Graphs: Proof of results from Section

 with probability at least $1-34nk\exp\left(-\frac{1}{6}(\log n)^2\right)$.
 Next, once again recalling the expression of the second term from \eqref{eq:Woodbury} we now provide an expansion of the term $\Phi_{1}(\bU_{n})^{\top}\bcA_{n}^{-1}\bV$, showing a simplification with an additional error term.

 \begin{lemma} For the matrix $\bV$ defined in \eqref{eq:defVLambda},

-where $\left\|\bs_{n}\right\|_{2}\lesssim_{f}\sqrt{k}$ with probability at least $1-16n\exp\left(-\frac{1}{6}(\log n)^2\right)$. \end{lemma} The proof of Lemma \ref{lemma:form1tAinvV} is given in Section \ref{sec:proofofform1tAinvV}.
-Having detailed the expansions of the terms involved upto negligible constants, we are now ready to collect the results.
+where $\left\|\bs_{n}\right\|_{2}\lesssim_{f}\sqrt{k}$ with probability at least $1-16n\exp\left(-\frac{1}{6}(\log n)^2\right)$. \end{lemma} The proof of Lemma \ref{lemma:form1tAinvV} is given in Section C.3.
+Having detailed the expansions of the terms involved up to negligible constants, we are now ready to collect the results.
 First we show that the quadratic term contributed by the second term in \eqref{eq:Woodbury} can be replaced by,

-upto an additive negligible error.
+up to an additive negligible error.
 Towards that notice,

 By \eqref{eq:approxmiddle} we already have a bound on the second term in the R.H.S.
 So now we only need to figure out a bound on the first term.
 Recalling the expansion from by Lemma \ref{lemma:form1tAinvV} note that,